themeperch/control-listings/readme.md

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-** The ultimate directory manager for efficient listing control.
-Seamlessly add listings to your Citykid WordPress directory or classified ads portal. **
+**The ultimate directory manager for efficient listing control.
+Seamlessly add listings to your Citykid WordPress directory or classified ads portal.**

-== Description ==
+## Description ##

 **Control Listings** is a versatile directory plugin for effective listing management.
 Create a classifieds ads portal or business directory with ease!
 Use its powerful listing manager to add, edit, and organize listings on your site.
 With its user-friendly interface, you can quickly create, edit and delete listings right from the frontend of your website.
 Simplify your listing process with this plugin.